4:00 pm - 5:00 pm

 Jenkins will focus on Luther Cressman’s 1938-1940 excavations at the Paisley Caves in south central Oregon that discovered exciting evidence suggesting that people may have lived there as early as the Late Pleistocene (Ice Age), some 12,000 to 15,000 years ago.
 However, it was not until more recent developments in radiocarbon dating and ancient DNA analysis that he was proven correct.
 This presentation explains the scientific processes and results of archaeological and paleogenetic investigations at the Paisley Caves, bringing the audience and the most up-to-date information about the evidence for the association of humans and Pleistocene animals in Oregon’s high desert country more than 14,000 years ago.
 Dating of camel and horse bones, artifacts, twigs, and dried human feces containing Native American DNA between 12,900 and 14,500 years ago indicates that people lived in the caves and apparently hunted mammoth or mastodons, camels, horses, and other animals at the end of the Pleistocene (Ice Age) period.
 This colorful slide show takes the audience through the scientific processes involved in proving the case for pre-Clovis (>13,500 years) human occupations at the world famous Paisley Caves in south-central Oregon.

-Seating is limited for this presentation, so arrive early.
+Seating is extremely limited for this presentation and is expected to fill up quickly, so arrive early.
 The doors will close at 4:15 p.m.
 This event is free and open to the public.

 This event has been sponsored by The Inn at Arch Cape!